Ipsum/network/lab2/ReadMe.txt

  Client.py is the module run as the UDP client process.
     - To run Client.py, first make sure that the server on cato.ednos.net is up.
     - To change the host or port, edit HOST or PORT in Client.py
-    - NOTE - best results when files are under 10kb
+    - NOTE - any size file should be able to be sent over just fine as it breaks it up into 1 kb packets
     - To send a file to the server:
         1. First add the desired file to the folder containing Client.py
         2. Run the Command prompt (on Windows)